Skip to:

 Finishing Touch 1: Garnish with Fresh Herbs

 Sprinkle finely chopped fresh basil, parsley, or chives over the top of your reheated risotto.
-This adds a pop of vibrant color and a burst of freshness to the flavor.
+This adds a pop of vibrant color and a burst of freshness to the flavor, making it visually appealing.

 Finishing Touch 2: Grate Fresh Parmesan

 Use a fine grater to dust your risotto with delicate Parmesan shavings.
-Watch them melt deliciously into the dish, adding an extra layer of creaminess.
+Watch them melt deliciously into the dish, adding an extra layer of creaminess and rich, savory notes.

 Finishing Touch 3: Drizzle with Quality Olive Oil

 Add a touch of luxury and an invitingly glossy sheen by drizzling high-quality extra virgin olive oil over your risotto.
-Consider flavored oils like garlic- or lemon-infused for an extra layer of taste.
+Consider flavored oils like garlic- or lemon-infused for an extra layer of taste and aroma.

 Finishing Touch 4: Lemon Zest for Freshness

 Finely grate lemon zest over the top of your risotto.
-This adds a burst of freshness, a subtle citrus aroma, and a dusting of color.
+This adds a burst of freshness, a subtle citrus aroma, and a dusting of color, brightening the overall dish.

 Finishing Touch 5: Cracked Black Pepper

-A final crack of fresh black pepper adds a touch of elegance and a subtle hint of heat to your reheated risotto.
+A final crack of fresh black pepper adds a touch of elegance and a subtle hint of heat to your reheated risotto, enhancing its savory profile.

 Finishing Touch 6: Arrange Ingredients Artfully